Speaker90/BusinessAnalytics_RPIcase/README.md

 # BusinessAnalytics_RPIcase

-This project trains 6 different models for bug triaging of the Eclipse dataset.
+This project trains 6 different models for bug triaging of the Eclipse dataset:

+* Naive Bayes
+* Logistic Regression
+* Random Forest
+* Boosting Classifier
+* Support Vector Machine
+* Neural Network

 For an overview of the task, check out the [RPI-Case file](docs/RPICase.pdf).

 ## Installation